expo/create-react-native-app/EJECTING.md

 If you need to include a library which includes `react-native link` in its install instructions, there's a good chance you need to eject from CRNA.
 That said, there are JavaScript-only options available for a number of tasks, including some that are [built into the Expo app](https://docs.expo.io/versions/latest/sdk/index.html) that CRNA uses to run your project.

-TODO write a table of common needs in RN apps that can be done from JS

 ### Writing My Own Native Code